Viewers can watch the broadcast live on CBS/CBS All Access at 1:05 p.m. ET on Saturday as well as stream live on the NFL App and Yahoo Sports app.

 Both teams hit the nail on the head.

 Rivers stabilized an Indy offense that moved the ball at will between the 20s, even if it struggled in the red zone for stretches.
-And Buckner was a game-wrecking sledgehammer, combining with linebacker Darius Leonard to close down the middle of the field and live in the opponents' backfield.
+And Buckner was a game-wrecking sledgehammer, combining with linebacker Shaquille Leonard to close down the middle of the field and live in the opponents' backfield.

 Meanwhile, all Diggs did was lead the NFL in receptions (127) and receiving yards (1,535).
 The Bills played pitch-and-catch all over the park like it was a tribute to the K-gun days of yore.
 Allen led one of the most entertaining offenses in the NFL, as the Bills rolled over opponents down the stretch, winning six consecutive games.

 Buffalo is out to snap a six-game playoff losing streak that dates back to 1996.
 The last time the Bills won a playoff game was Reich's first season in a different jersey.
 Buffalo's six-game playoff losing streak is the third-longest in the NFL, behind only Cincinnati (eight) and Detroit (nine).

 In order to snap the streak, the Bills will need to knock off their former player in the process.
 Reich will be the fifth head coach in the last 30 seasons to face the team that drafted him in the playoffs (first since Ken Whisenhunt versus Atlanta in the 2008 wild-card round).